History of Medway (Farthing Corner) services

 Medway shortly after it opened.

-The services were opened as Farthing Corner, after the nearby village.
+The services were opened as Farthing Corner, named after the nearby village.
 The change to Medway wasn't just for commercial reasons: the M2 was often referred to as the Medway Motorway, so the services were referred to colloquially as the 'Medway Motorway Services' since it opened.

 There was a lot of discussion about whether the M2, effectively a short bypass, was going to need its own service area.
 However, the M2 did need its own maintenance compound, and the plan was to leave this as an infill site to be turned into a service area later.
 It was eventually decided to develop it into a full service area to prevent vehicles from taking the old road in search of facilities, although there were concerns this would put facilities on the A2 out of business.